Samir-Sell/templatepptx/README.md

 -   `special_character` : Special character which is wrapped around key words.
 The special character is not required and defaults to `$`.
 Example: `$this$`.
 If dollar signs do not suffice, it can be changed.
 Optional.

 *Methods:*
--   `templatepptx.templatePptx.parse_template_pptx()` Runs method from templatePptx to parse the template.
+-   `templatepptx.TemplatePptx.parse_template_pptx()` Runs method from TemplatePptx to parse the template.

 *Properties:*
 -   `context` Getter and Setter to change and view Context on the fly